jk11demo/COMP5202/content/Toolbox/vscode-setup.md

 **Step 2:**
 Search for the extension you need and click on install

-* Once the extension is installed you will need to reload the VSCode
+* Once the extension is installed, you will need to reload the VSCode
 * Once it has reloaded, it is all done

 ![VScode-install-extensions](./assets/images/vscode-install-extensions.gif)